oeloeloel/simple-invader/docs/index.md

 This block of code starting with `def tick args` and ending with `end` is called the _`tick` method_.

 When DragonRuby starts, it looks at your code to find the `tick` method.
-It looks at each of the following lines of code until it reaches `end`.
-Then, it does it again and again and again, 60 times per second.
+Then, it tries to make sense of each of the following lines of code until it reaches `end`.
+When it gets to the end, it does the whole thing again and again and again, 60 times per second.

-The code you write in the `tick` method will contain _instructions_, which DragonRuby will try to follow.

 We will spend more time looking at the `tick` method in a moment.